Adaptive Algorithms for Robust Phase Retrieval: Numerical Experiments

-All the algorithms are terminated {whenever $x_\epsilon$ with a relative error at most $\epsilon=10^{-7}$ is computed.
-The results are reported in \cref{tab:image_rna}, where we report the median and interquartile range of CPU times in \textit{minutes} based on $10$ replications.} The results show that {both \adasub{} and \adaipl{} perform better than the other algorithms.} The result for \pl{} is not reported as it cannot reach the desired accuracy within the time limit of $1440$ min.
+All the algorithms are terminated whenever $x_\epsilon$ with a relative error at most $\epsilon=10^{-7}$ is computed.
+The results are reported in \Cref{tab:image_rna}, where we report the median and interquartile range of CPU times in \textit{minutes} based on $10$ replications.
+The results show that both \adasub{} and \adaipl{} perform better than the other algorithms.